 Combine your strength workouts with other activities for comprehensive fitness.
 Walking provides low-impact cardiovascular exercise.
 Gentle stretching or yoga improves flexibility and reduces muscle tension.
 A well-rounded program addresses strength, cardiovascular fitness, and mobility.

 For structured progression and expert guidance, consider fitness apps designed for beginners.
 RazFit offers workouts ranging from 1 to 10 minutes with carefully designed beginner options.
-The app guides you through proper form with clear demonstrations, tracks your progress automatically, and gamifies your fitness journey with achievement badges.
+The app guides you through proper form with clear demonstrations, tracks your progress automatically, and turns your fitness journey into a simple badge-based loop.
 With AI-powered personalization, RazFit adapts to your improving fitness level, ensuring you’re always appropriately challenged without becoming overwhelmed.